-Important Information Regarding the Experiential-Education Program Run by FIT's Internship Center
+Important Information Regarding the Experiential-Education Program Run by FIT's Career and Internship Center

-FIT's Internship Center (IC) program, described broadly in the enclosed mission statement,
+FIT's Career and Internship Center (CIC) program, described broadly in the enclosed

-is a cluster of for-college-credit experiential-education courses that take place
+mission statement, is a cluster of for-college-credit experiential-education courses

-These experiential-education opportunities are managed by the College's Internship Center, which is a State University of New York program in full compliance with the Fair Labor Standards Act.
+These experiential-education opportunities are managed by the College's Career and Internship Center, which is a State University of New York program in full compliance with the Fair Labor Standards Act.

 Because FIT internships are instructional in nature—relating as they do to the student's academic major and/or career interest, interns do NOT carry out menial, repetitive tasks that are not compatible with instructional goals.
 Neither do the interns displace regular employees.

 Benefits Accrue to All Parties Engaged in the Internship Experience

 Sponsor organizations are the first to discover new talent, first to identify enthusiastic young thinkers offering fresh approaches, first to encourage talented young people to enter their industries.

 Interns earn college credit while exploring career options in safe, productive internships.
 This valuable experience enables them to make better informed career decisions and to improve their marketability upon graduation.

 All FIT students and faculty benefit from having interns bring back to the classroom stimulating, up-to-date information about professional practices, short- and long-term industry trends, etc.